numpy/numpy/doc/neps/nep-0037-array-module.rst

      a separate ``np.duckarray`` function, but this still does not resolve how to cast one duck array into a type matching another duck array.

-Other issues of lesser importance include:
+Other maintainability concerns that were raised include:

 - It is no longer possible to use **aliases to NumPy functions** within modules that support overrides.
 For example, both CuPy and JAX set